 Inaccurate eligibility information can cost you thousands of dollars in lost revenue.

-Navigating patient benefits is challenging and time consuming, but it is a crucial step in making sure that providers get paid.
-Unfortunately, ABA, speech, and occupational therapy still have limitations and exclusions in many states.
-Employers who provide self-funded benefits can choose to exclude or limit services, even if the state mandates that autism related services be covered.
-For example, a plan may cover ABA but only up to $35,000 in reimbursement per year, but you may receive an authorization that exceeds this cap.
+Navigating patient benefits is challenging and time-consuming, but it is a crucial step in making sure that providers get paid.
+Unfortunately, coverage for ABA, speech, and occupational therapy still has limitations and exclusions in many states.
+Employers who provide self-funded benefits can choose to exclude or limit services, even if the state mandates that autism-related services be covered.
+For example, ABA therapy insurance coverage may be limited to a maximum of $35,000 in reimbursement per year, but you may receive an authorization that exceeds this cap.
 It is important to know exactly what and how services are covered to protect the provider and the patient from unexpected denials and bills.

 Eligibility can also change throughout the year in various ways:

 - Some policies may not follow a calendar year and have a benefit year of July to June for example.
 It is important to know that the patient’s deductible, out of pocket costs, and the calendar period of the plan.

 - Maintain open lines of communication with patients about job changes, and how it will affect their insurance coverage.
 Do they have a grace period?
 Are they going to utilize COBRA coverage?
 Will there be new insurance?

 - Since the application process for Medicaid can be extensive and requires considerable follow up by the patients, providers may have patients who become eligible for Medicaid throughout different times of the year.
 Be mindful to communicate with the patients about where they are in the process with obtaining any new policies.